dyusip/sales-inventory-to-git/readme.md

 Sales and Inventory System that records sales transaction and Inventory Management.

 - Inventory Page - this sections shows inventory standing.
-- Sales Page - this page allows the user to input customer order.
+- Sales Page - this page allows the user to input customer's order.
 - Report Page - this section shows the sales report by date of transaction.

 #####How to Create Sales Order?